SysKitTeam/docs-point/releases/cloud/point-2024-08-26-release-note.md

 * **Improved the information message** when making changes to the Appearance and E-mail sections in Settings in order to include more details on the size and format of the logo and banner.

-* **Fixed an issue** that caused the Privacy column on the Group Access report to appear as empty for some Microsoft Groups and Teams.
+* **Fixed an issue** that caused the Privacy column on the Group Access report to appear as empty for some Microsoft 365 Groups and Teams.

-* **Improved the functionality** of policies by implementing a timeout to limit the possibility of a policy running indefinitely.
+* **Improved the Policy monitor job**, which is responsible for vulnerability detection.
+  * Timeouts were implemented to prevent the job from running indefinitely in case a single policy detection runs longer than expected due to many workspaces in the tenant.

 * **Various improvements and minor UX and UI fixes are available**.